ReaperOAK/chesscodex/README.md

+# Kolkata Chess Academy & Aspire Chess Academy Branding

+**Kolkata Chess Academy (KCA)** is our fully online head, providing all online coaching and dashboard support.

+**Aspire Chess Academy** (A Unit of Kolkata Chess Academy) is used for SEO, operates primarily offline, and all its services are under KCA.
+Online students of Aspire are redirected to Kolkata Chess Academy.

 # AspireChess - Premier Chess Academy Platform

 AspireChess is a comprehensive web platform for a premier chess academy, providing educational resources, course offerings, tournament information, and community engagement for chess enthusiasts of all skill levels.
+All online services are managed by Kolkata Chess Academy.

 ## 🏆 Project Overview